 Compared with other injury survivors, the complexity of an amputee’s situation can sometimes make relating and communicating a frustrating challenge.
 This can be the case even with doctors and loved ones who have the best of intentions, not to mention judges, juries, insurance representatives, and other strangers with whom the survivor will interact in the aftermath of an amputation.

-How an Atlanta Amputation Injury Lawyer at The Stoddard Firm Can Help
+How The Stoddard Law Firm’s Atlanta Amputation Injury Attorney Can Help

 When you’ve been the victim of such an accident, you need an expert on your side to make sure you get the support you need to rebuild your life.
 The Stoddard Firm has professionals who are intimately familiar with the legalities and life-changing realities of traumatic amputation.
 We have the experience necessary to explain what you’re going through in terms both judges and laypeople can respect and relate to, so that you get the compensation you deserve.

 We typically hire a “life care planner” expert witness who helps calculate the financial impact of the amputation, and then explains that financial impact to the jury.
 We also often hire video production firms to record “day in the life videos” to be played at trial.
 These videos help show – instead of just tell – the jury about the added difficulty of performing some of the daily tasks of life.
 And of course, our Atlanta amputation injury lawyer will work hard to find and prepare numerous “before and after witnesses” who provide additional perspectives on how the amputation has impacted the injured victims’ life.

 When you have The Stoddard Firm’s help, you can put your focus on recovering.
 We have the knowledge and experience to make sure you and your loved ones are properly looked after.
 Give us a call at 470-467-2200 or contact us online for a free consultation about your unique situation.